It’s understandable that some people are finding it more challenging to stay sober during a crisis like Covid.

 - This Country final episode and the laughter!

 Reaping all of the benefits a gratitude habit can bring you (see YouTube link above if you haven’t already) means that you’ll have less need to turn to alcohol for comfort.

 Action: choose a way to keep a gratitude diary and schedule 5 minutes into your plan for tomorrow where you’ll start a new gratitude habit.

 Spending time outdoors and connecting with the natural world around you really benefits your overall health.
 The fact that the UK government is including outdoor activities in their list of what we’re allowed to do during a lockdown demonstrates just how much it’s now scientifically recognised that being outdoors and experiencing the natural world is essential for our wellbeing.

 The Mind website has a great page about nature and how it enhances our health and our lives: https://www.mind.org.uk/information-support/tips-for-everyday-living/nature-and-mental-health/how-nature-benefits-mental-health/ .

 The more natural and healthy “medicine” you give your body and mind, the less you need to reach for something unhealthy like alcohol.

-Suggestion: plan a nature activity into your schedule for tomorrow
+Action: plan a nature activity into your schedule for tomorrow

 6. Stay connected